Mathieu-Desrochers/Javascript-Experimentations/documentation/infrastructure/js/test.md

     phantom.injectJs("./sources/infrastructure/js/test.js");
     testStart(...);

-This function will from there on take control of the browser and run the test.
+This function will from thereon take control of the browser and run the test.
 The phantomjs process will then be terminated.

 __scripts__